vmware/vic/doc/user_doc/vic_security/security_reference.md

 <a name="accounts"></a>
 ## Service Accounts and Privileges
 vSphere Integrated Containers Engine does not create service accounts and does not assign privileges.
 The `--ops-user` and `--ops-password` options allow a VCH to operate with less-privileged credentials than those that are required for deploying a new VCH.
+For information about the `--ops-user` option, see the descriptions of `--ops-user` in [VCH Deployment Options](../vic_installation/vch_installer_options.html#ops-user) and [Advanced Examples of Deploying a VCH](../vic_installation/vch_installer_examples.html#ops-user) in *vSphere Integrated Containers Installation*.

 <a name="patches"></a>